 Within the population of people with developmental disabilities, there will likely be an increase in the subset of persons with developmental disabilities who are aging.
 This is a phenomenon that does not have historical roots in the Board's work because people with significant disabilities are experiencing new longevity due to improved medical care and technology.
-The Board has recently been involved in new policy and programmatic initiatives designed to ensure that people with developmental disabilities of all ages are included in the health care and health promotion activities.
+Similarly, the Board and its partners will need to expand their outreach to and collaboration with individuals and organizations reflecting Virginia's rapidly growing ethnic and cultural diversity.